-The amount and timing of future cash requirements will depend on the pace of these programs, particularly the completion of the Phase I trial of LB-100.
-After completion of the Phase I trial, the next step will be to determine the anti-cancer activity against a particular type of human cancer in Phase II trials.
+The amount and timing of future cash requirements will depend on the pace of these programs, particularly the completion of the Phase I clinical trial of LB-100.
+After completion of the Phase I clinical trial, the next step will be to determine the anti-cancer activity against a particular type of human cancer in Phase II clinical trials.
 Market conditions present uncertainty as to the Company's ability to secure additional funds, as well as its ability to reach profitability.
 There can be no assurances that the Company will be able to secure additional financing, or obtain favorable terms on such financing if it is available, or as to the Company's ability to achieve positive earnings and cash flows from operations.

-Continued negative cash flows and lack of liquidity create significant uncertainty about the Company's ability to implement its operating plan in 2012, as a result of which the Company may have to reduce the scope of its planned operations.
-If cash resources are insufficient to satisfy the Company's liquidity requirements, the Company would be required to scale back or discontinue its technology and product development programs, or obtain funds, if available, through strategic alliances that may require the Company to relinquish rights to certain of its technologies products, or to discontinue its operations entirely.
+The Company believes it currently has sufficient funds to continue the Phase I clinical trial of LB-100 and to fund its operating plans through at least December 31, 2013.
+Accordingly, in late 2013 or early 2014, in order to continue to fund the Company's operations in 2014 and thereafter, it is likely that the Company will be required to raise additional capital.
+If cash resources are insufficient to satisfy the Company's cash requirements at that time, the Company would be required to scale back or discontinue its technology and product development programs, or obtain funds, if available, through strategic alliances that may require the Company to relinquish rights to certain of its products, or to discontinue its operations entirely.